-Groups, individuals or organisations interest in a development proposal or experts in their field or represent the views of many people.
+Groups, individuals or organisations which may be affected by or have a key interest in a development proposal or planning policy.
+They may often be experts in their field or represent the views of many people.

 Statement of Community Involvement (SCI)